 My research is focused on late nineteenth- and early twentieth-century music, especially in Scandinavia (Grieg, Sibelius, Carl Nielsen) and England (Elgar, Vaughan Williams, Delius).
 Drawing widely on analytical, historical and critical theoretical models, my research examines landscape both as a medium of representation or description and as a mode of embodiment or performance.
 I am concerned with the ways in which particular landscapes shape our responses to music and sound, and equally the extent to which our sense of landscape and environment responds to patterns or fields of acoustic perception.

-I am the author of four monographs, and editor/co-editor of four further volumes.
+I am the author of four monographs, and editor/co-editor of five further volumes.
 My first monograph, Grieg: Music, Landscape and Norwegian Identity (Boydell, 2006), was a critical reappraisal of cultural nationalism through analysis of the role which music and landscape played in the formation of Norwegian identity in the nineteenth century.
-In my second, Carl Nielsen and the Idea of Modernism (Boydell, 2011), I considered landscape as part of a complex engagement with musical modernism, in dialogue with received traditions of identity, structure and narrative.
+In my second, Carl Nielsen and the Idea of Modernism (Boydell, 2011) I considered landscape as part of a complex engagement with musical modernism, in dialogue with received traditions of identity, structure and narrative.
 My third, Delius and the Sound of Place (Cambridge University Press, 2018), examines the role of place in selected works, including ‘On Hearing the First Cuckoo in Spring’, Appalachia and The Song of the High Hills, reading place as a creative and historically mediated category in his music.
 My most recent monograph, Jean Sibelius: Life, Music, Silence is a biography intended for both academic and general readers, and was awarded the Presto Classical Music prize in 2021 and named one of the books of the year by Paul Binding in the Times Literary Supplement.
-The biography formed the basis for a BBC Total Immersion day at the Barbican which I curated in October 2022.
+The biography formed the basis for a BBC Total Immersion day at the Barbican which I curated in October 2022

 My Delius research also included the collation (with Dr Joanna Bullivant) of a comprehensive scholarly online catalogue of his works, and the rediscovery of the original draft of his String Quartet (1916), including the world premiere recording of the first version of ‘Late Swallows’ with the Villiers String Quartet for Naxos.
-In October 2020, I introduced the premiere of the previously lost two movements of his youthful String Quartet in C Minor (1889), again in collaboration with the Villiers Quartet.
+In October 2020, I introduced the premiere of the previously lost two movements of his youthful String Quartet in C Minor (1889), again in collaboration with the Villiers Quartet https://www.torch.ox.ac.uk/event/live-event-discovering-delius.
 In conjunction with Joanna Bullivant, Kevin Page and David Lewis, I explored new digital ways for promoting Delius’s music, funded by an AHRC Follow-On Award, part of which is available via the British Library’s Discovering Music site .
 Our work has won accolades from the British Library (Research Labs award, 2018) and Oxford (Vice-Chancellor’s Public Engagement with Research award, 2019).

 I was one of the editors of the leading peer-review journal Music & Letters (Oxford University Press) for over 8 years, and then an associate editor of The Musical Quarterly until 2019.
 I currently serve on the editorial board of the Journal of the American Musicological Society and I am an advisory member of the editorial boards of the Danish Yearbook of Musicology and Svensk Musiktidsskrift Online.
 In 2019, I was appointed a Visiting Professor at the University of Copenhagen.